Start9Labs/documentation/site/source/user-manual/service-guides/specter/specter-service.rst

     .. group-tab:: USB Connected Signing Devices:

-        For devices like the Trezor One on which air gapping is not possible xpubs must be imported via USB - Specter permits this via the HWI which requires running a second instance of Specter on your *local* machine (i.e *not* your server).
+        For devices that do not support air-gap features, such as the Trezor One, xpubs must be imported via USB - Specter permits this via the HWI which requires running a second instance of Specter on your *local* machine (i.e *not* your server).

             .. note:: This means you will be running Specter as a service on your Start9 server, which you will be accessing through a webUI and *in addition* you will be running **Specter Desktop** as an application on your local device (laptop/desktop).